ttqtc/SimpleXmlParser/README.md

     </SendLocationInfo>
 </xml>
 ```
-parse result map for the xml:
+The parsing result of this XML:

 ```json
 {